Kane County, Utah

 The Utah/Arizona Club and Kane County in conjunction with Utah State Parks and Recreation, encourages responsible OHV use.
 Please adhere to the following Utah State vehicle laws, which will be enforced.

-- All off-highway vehicles operated or transported must be on public land roads must be currently registered.
+- All off-highway vehicles operated or transported must be on public land roads must be currently registered with a Utah OHV sticker unless resgistered as street legal in Utah.
+All out of state OHV's must have a Utah sticker.

 - Motorized vehicles may only be operated on designated roads, trails and open areas.